Spotlight on Women in the Wine Industry

 Dana Spaulding | Our Founder + CEO

 “Are you really going to waste another bottle of wine?”
 That was the question that inspired Dana to leave her high-stakes career at J.P.
-Morgan in 2017 and launch our premium line of single-serve wines made with organic grapes.
+Morgan in 2017 and launch our premium line of single-serve mini wine bottles made with organic grapes.
 After obtaining certifications through the Court of Master Sommeliers and the International Wine Guild, Dana began sourcing wines from award-winning, organic vineyards around the world and bottling them in her patented cylindrical bottle that is one-fourth the size of a traditional bottle of wine.
 Dana has proven that you really can have your wine and drink it too.